Dimitris112/travel-agency-1st-official-project/README.md

 - Fixed the erorr I had on the **Google Maps** section with having the width on 100%.
 My solution was adding a class above the iframe
   `<div class="map-container">` and then styling it accordingly to my preference.
 - Fixed some typos preventing me from accessing the images on the **Gallery** page according to the HTML Validator `\ and /`
-- Fixed the gallery page to appear as **grid** instead of flex and have the appearnce I wanted.
+- Fixed the gallery page to appear as **grid** instead of flex and have the appearance I wanted.

 4. Unfixed bugs